 I am on a low income and need an essential household item.
 Is there any help?

 As a carer you could be entitled to various means tested benefits.
+You can also work and earn up to a set amount and still get carers allowance.
 Means tested benefits are paid to people on a low income with limited savings.
 The benefits system is very complex and entitlement to benefits depends on you meeting certain criteria.
 Citizens Advice Bureau gives you information to help identify which benefits you could claim including a section for carers and sick and disabled people.

-Caitlin claims carer’s allowance (non means tested) as she cares for her mum; she also gets income support (means tested) as she is a carer without any other income.
-She gets housing benefit to help with her rent and also qualifies for help with her council tax through the local authority.
-Both housing benefit and council tax reduction are means tested.
+Caitlin claims carer’s allowance (non means tested) as she cares for her mum; she also gets universal credit (means tested) as she is a carer without any other income.
+She gets help with her rent through universal credit and also qualifies for help with her council tax through the local authority.

 You may be able to get help with mortgage costs, through income support, pension credit or universal credit.
 The help with mortgage costs is paid as a loan which is repayable.
 South Gloucestershire and Bristol City council both have schemes that help people on a low income with their council tax payments.

-If the person you care for is not able to work due to sickness they may get employment and support allowance (ESA).
-This is for people who are not able to work due to sickness or disability.
-Some carers may also qualify for this if they are unwell themselves.
+If the person you care for is not able to work due to sickness they may get employment and support allowance (ESA) or universal credit.
+These benefits are for people who are not able to work due to sickness or disability.
+Some carers may also qualify if they are unwell themselves.

-There are two types of ESA, one is means tested (income related ESA) and one is non means tested (contribution based ESA) and is based on the national insurance contribution record of the person claiming.
+There are three types of ESA, income related ESA which is means tested, “new style” ESA, and contribution based ESA, neither of which are means tested and both are based on the national insurance contribution record of the person claiming.
 It is possible to get both types at the same time, but this will depend on the individual circumstances.
 You or the person you care for may also get other benefits in addition to ESA and may be able to get help with mortgage costs in the form of a loan through income related ESA.
 The person you care for may also be able to claim personal independence payment.

-If you or the person you care for pays rent you may be able to get housing benefit to help with this.
-If you have a mortgage you may be able to get help with the mortgage interest payments (in the form of a loan which is repayable) through income support, income related jobseekers allowance, income related employment and support allowance, pension credit or universal credit.
+If you or the person you care for pays rent you may be able to get help with this through universal credit or in limited circumstances housing benefit.
+If you have a mortgage you may be able to get help with the mortgage interest payments (in the form of a loan which is repayable) through pension credit or universal credit (and in limited circumstances through other means tested benefits).

 Before you can get help with mortgage payments there is usually a waiting period of 39 weeks or 9 months for universal credit.
 If you get pension credit there is not a waiting period.